 What is licensure and how do I obtain it?

 You must become a Licensed Professional Counselor to work in any facility as a professional counselor within the State of Michigan.
 We have designed the Master of Arts in Counseling degree program at GRTS to meet the graduate school licensure requirements in Michigan.
-Upon Graduation, you will qualify for your Limited License as a Professional Counselor (LLPC).
+Upon graduation, you will qualify to apply for your Limited License as a Professional Counselor (LLPC).

 Contact the Michigan Board of Counseling for more information regarding Michigan licensure requirements or to obtain a license application:

 Michigan Department of Community Health – Board of Counseling

 Can I qualify for licensure in other states?

 Each state creates its own set of standards for professional counselors.
 In order to determine what those standards are, the American Counseling Association (ACA) has provided content specific to licensure in other states.
 If you believe that you will be moving out of the state upon graduation or shortly thereafter, please inform the Admissions Office during the application process.
 An admissions counselor will guide you in course selection.
 The Multi-State Licensure Specialization is typically the best choice for those hoping to practice out of state.
 Choosing the Multi-State Licensure Specialization will allow you to take Abnormal Psychology, Addictions Counseling, Human Growth and Development, and Diagnostic and Clinical Assessment of Mental Disorders.
 A combination of these courses are often required in other states.

 How do I get from LLPC to LPC?

 In the state of Michigan, there are four steps that need to be completed before you can move from LLPC to LPC.